Televisa

-Grupo Televisa, S.A.B., simply known as Televisa, is a Mexican telecommunications and broadcasting company.
-A major Latin American mass media corporation, it often presents itself as the largest producer of Spanish-language content.
+Grupo Televisa, S.A.B., simply known as Televisa, is a Mexican telecommunications and broadcasting company and the largest in Hispanic America.
+A major Hispanic American mass media corporation, it often presents itself as the largest producer of Spanish-language content.

 In April 2021, Televisa announced that they would sell the company's media and entertainment assets to Univision Communications, which would form a new company to be known as TelevisaUnivision.
 The transaction was completed on 31 January 2022, with Televisa owning a 45% stake of the company.

 Company

 History

 Since its beginning, the company has been owned by the Azcárraga family.
 The company has been led and owned by three generations of Azcárraga; each has marked an era for the company and, until October 2017, each had passed the ownership of the company to his son upon his death.

 Emilio Azcárraga Vidaurreta (1955–1972)

 Grupo Televisa was founded in 1955 as Telesistema Mexicano, linking Mexico's first three television stations: XHTV-TV (founded in 1950), XEW-TV (1951) and XHGC-TV (1952).
 Along with Emilio Azcárraga Vidaurreta, the O'Farril family and Ernesto Barrientos Reyes, who had signed on Mexico's first radio station, XEW-AM, in 1930, were co-owners of the firm.
 Its headquarters, known as Televicentro, were originally located on Avenida Chapultepec in downtown Mexico City.
 The building opened on 10 February 1952.